Inventas/storybook-themed-backgrounds/README.md

 You can define which modules match which environments in the [`package.json#bundler`](./package.json) property:

 - `exportEntries` is a list of module entries that users can manually import from anywhere they need to.
-For example, you could have decorators that users need to import into their `preview.ts` file or utility functions that can be used in their `main.ts` files.
+For example, you could have decorators that users need to import into their `preview.tsx` file or utility functions that can be used in their `main.ts` files.
 - `managerEntries` is a list of module entries meant only for the manager UI.
 These modules will be bundled to ESM and won't include types since they are mostly loaded by Storybook directly.
 - `previewEntries` is a list of module entries meant only for the preview UI.
 These modules will be bundled to ESM and won't include types since they are mostly loaded by Storybook directly.